The Webb Schools

-The Webb Schools is the collective name for two private schools for grades 9-12, founded by Thompson Webb, located in Claremont, California.
-The Webb School of California for boys was established in 1922, and the Vivian Webb School for girls in 1981.
-Both are primarily boarding schools, but they also enroll a limited number of day students.
-The Raymond M. Alf Museum of Paleontology is a part of The Webb Schools.
+The Webb Schools (now often simply "Webb") is a private school for grades 9–12 located in Claremont, California.
+Up until 2024, it was separated into The Webb School of California for boys (established in 1922) and the Vivian Webb School for girls (established 1981).
+It is primarily a boarding school, but also enrolls a limited number of day students.

-The schools share a campus of approximately 150 acre in the foothills of the San Gabriel Mountains.
-In 2018, Webb purchased undeveloped land next to the existing campus and will now preserve the hillside and create a buffer between the campus and suburban development.
-There are 410 students and 57 faculty members, of which 25% hold doctorates, 80% hold advanced degrees and 74% live on campus (as of the 2018-2019 school year).
-Annual tuition (as of the 2019-2020 school year) is $66,130 for boarding students and $47,035 for day students, including meals, books, and fees.
-For the 2019–20 school year, Webb offered $5.5 million in need-based aid to 35 percent of the families, with awards ranging from several thousand dollars to nearly the full cost of tuition.
+The school has a campus of approximately 150 acre in the foothills of the San Gabriel Mountains.
+There are 402 students and 57 faculty members, of which the school reports that 25% hold doctorates, 90% hold advanced degrees, and 74% live on campus (as of the 2018–2019 school year).
+Annual tuition (as of the 2025–2026 school year) is $84,070 for boarding students and $59,790 for day students, including meals, books, and fees.
+Webb offers over $7 million in need-based aid to 32 percent of the families averaging $60,000 for boarding students and $40,000 for day students.

-The majority of ninth- and tenth-grade classes are taught in a single-sex environment.
-Co-educational courses are introduced to upperclassmen.
+Until 2024, the majority of ninth- and tenth-grade classes were taught in a single-sex environment.
+Co-educational courses were introduced to upperclassmen.
+Since 2024, all classes have become co-educational.